tangentially/gryphon-scan/README.md

 - using "Calibration"->"Laser triangulation" detect the laser planes position
 - using "Calibration"->"Platform extrinsics" calibrate platform position
 - check calibration quality by calibration visualization for pattern/platform/laser lines positions

+###### Notes

+1. Do not oversharp/overtight images in laser capture adjustments.
+A bit blurry laser line before segmentation filters provide subpixel position information.
+Oversharped image create wobbly "pixel stairs" style artifacts at the 3D scan.

+2. Using ROI increase overall scan precision by removing noisy surroundings from laser point detection input

+3. If you wish to use segmentation equival to Horus 0.1 than set: YCrCb filter, blur and window filters off, refinement off

 ------------------------------------------